 At a barbecue, hamburgers are often brought out to the grill on a platter.
 If the platter is used again to bring the cooked food to the table, without being washed in between, the cooked hamburgers served on that platter may become contaminated.

 Some foodborne illnesses have been traced to the lettuce and cheese on a burger.
 The cheese on a cheeseburger can become contaminated if it's brought to the grill on the same platter as the raw hamburger.
 Although the cheese cooks on top of the hamburger, it isn't fully cooked.

 If lettuce and cheese are stored under hamburger, the meat can drip on the lettuce and the cheese.
 It's important to store food properly.
 Make sure that all meat, poultry, and seafood is in containers or sealed plastic bags in the refrigerator.
 If you won't be using the foods within a few days, put them in the freezer instead.
-Keep eggs in their original containers and store them in the main part of the refrigerator, not the door.

 Safe handling of food starts in the grocery store.
 In your shopping cart, separate the meat, poultry, seafood, and eggs from the rest of the fresh food.
 When you get to the checkout, it's best to bag these items by themselves in plastic bags so that any juices don't drip on other foods.

 Once food has been purchased, it should be stored as quickly as possible.
 Don't let perishables sit in the trunk of your car.
 Ideally, 2 hours is the time allotted between buying food at your grocery store to properly storing it in the refrigerator or freezer.
 Bacteria generally don't grow well under refrigeration, and in some cases, bacterial growth is severely delayed.
 Keep eggs in their original containers and store them in the main part of the refrigerator, not the door.
 If you don't plan on eating leftover food within a few hours, then refrigerate it.